Policy and Procedure Name:

 scheduled loss compensation awards are subject to hold for lump sum family

 support processing.
-Claims services staff shall refer to the Family
+Claims Services staff shall refer to the Family

-obligations.
+family support obligations.

 b.
 Overpayments